 North Somerset Council is the Admissions Authority for all Community and Voluntary Controlled schools located within North Somerset.
+Kewstoke Primary School.
+There are no other community or Voluntary Controlled schools in North Somerset.

 The arrangements comply with the requirements of the 2021 School Admissions Code and the 2012 School Admission Appeals Code issued, issued under Section 84 of the School Standards and Framework Act 1998.